 How to make hummus even smoother

-You can make hummus creamier by removing the skins from cooked chickpeas.
+You can make hummus creamier by removing the skins from cooked chickpeas prior to blending.
 To be honest, I usually skip this step to save time and it doesn’t seem necessary especially when using a high-speed blender.

-However, peeling chickpeas is known to yield the best results, in terms of texture, when using an immersion blender.
+However, peeling chickpeas is known to yield the best results, in terms of texture, when using a stick blender.
 The skins of cooked chickpeas can be removed in one of two ways:

 - Peel them individually by hand by pinching the beans between your thumb and index fingers until the skins slide off.